wez/wezterm/docs/shell-integration.md

 * `OSC 7` Escape sequences to advise the terminal of the working directory
 * `OSC 133` Escape sequence to define Input, Output and Prompt zones
 * `OSC 1337` Escape sequences to set user vars for tracking additional shell state
+* `OSC 52` Escape sequences for writing to and reading from the clipboard

 `OSC` is escape sequence jargon for *Operating System Command*.